 Large community local; unusual in still having both a separate bar, and a 'snug'.

 (0121) 711 8041

 A rambling early 19th century building on Solihull's village square.
 Brewery deeds go back to the 1750s when the cottages were occupied by masons working on the church opposite.
-Today, it is a busy town centre pub; the back room has big TV screen for football and other sports events.
-The front is a little more in keeping with the demands of the more mature drinker.
-However, it may be a pub to miss on Friday and Saturday nights when the Solihull youngsters come out to play.
+Today, it is a busy town centre pub; the rooms have big TV screen for football and other sports events, and a DJ at weekends.
+Three to five changing beers, sometimes with real cider in summer.
+The pub is open for breakfast from 10 am daily.

 - MET Bar & Kitchen

 moc.rabtemeht@lluhilos(0121) 705 9495